LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 ### OS X (Darwin)

-The defaukt memory model of the intel-based darwin kernel limits code and static data together to 2 GB.
+The default memory model of the intel-based darwin kernel limits code and static data together to 2 GB.
 So 32-bit RIP-relative addresses can be used.